thingsdb/ThingsDocs/v0/content/data-types/type.md

 `'{}'` | requires a [set](../set).
 `'any'` | any type is valid.

 Each definition can be made optional by adding a question-mark `?` to the definition.
-If a property is made optional, then the value `nil` is allowed instead of the give type.
+If a property is made optional, then the value `nil` is allowed instead of the given type.
 The property will also be set to `nil` if no value for the property is given.

 > For example